-Not every insight you gain from card sorting will offer a concrete path forward.
-Instead, the results may highlight unclear trends that you must further explore in task testing.
-Or, perhaps you’ll discover that people associate a specific piece of content with two different departments, which will require cross-linking the content no matter where it ends up living on the site.
+Not every insight will offer a concrete path forward.
+The results may highlight unclear trends requiring further exploration in task testing.
+Or, perhaps you’ll discover that people associate a specific piece of content with two different departments, which may require cross-linking.

-For example: one common scenario is that employees see “paychecks” as tied equally to “Finance” and “HR.”
-This may lead you to use task testing to validate a proposed “Time & Pay” section of the intranet which would house all content and links related to paychecks.
+For example, employees see “paychecks” as tied equally to “Finance” and “HR.”
+This may lead you to use task testing to validate a proposed “Time & Pay” section which would house all content and links related to paychecks.